JuliaDynamics/Agents.jl/docs/src/examples.md

 interactions between a pack of Wolves, a heard of Sheep and meadows of Grass.
 [Daisyworld](@ref) is an example of how a model property (in this case temperature) can be elevated to an agent type.

+### Saving and loading models

+One of the later sections of the [Schelling's segregation model](@ref) page gives an example of how models can be saved to/loaded from files and a possible use case for the same.

 ## Advanced Topics